jmorvay/lacp-service/README.md

 }
 ```

-The configuration speaks for itself.
-This bundles GigabitEthernet0/0/0/1 and GigabitEthernet0/0/0/3 interfaces into new bundle with id 122 on node1 and similiarly on other node.

-lacp_service.py internally translates this POST request into openconfig uniconfig based configuration issues several calls to UNICONFIG API and as a result provision the service.
+lacp_service.py basically translates this POSt request into openconfig uniconfig based configuration and provision the service.